hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 The checkpoint officials dealt with the peasants who travel with an increasing measure of laxity, and changes that the bakufu make to the permit system make them more flexible and easily obtained, thus encouraging permit applications instead of obstructing peasant pilgrimage ( #Vaporis ).
 If were are to assume that the authorities were positioned against travel, then why do we observe such lenience towards it?

 While Vaporis' work presents a clear view of the situation that became more tolerant of peasant's pilgrimage, he does not ask the question of why this trend occurred.
 His argument simply challenges the fact that the authorities fully controlled the peasants' movements, pointing out that the peasants found ways to circumvent the barriers and thus were not immobile.
-This paper seeks to find the question revealed by Vaporis
+This paper seeks to find the question revealed but unanswered in Vaporis work.

 As the social dynamics of the Edo period and the lives of the peasants have become topics of interest in the last few decades,  research of other historians has revealed cases of positive perceptions of pilgrimage by authorities.
-In this paper, I argue that the primary factors in the authorities' lenience toward pilgrimage is the Tokugawa regime's socially responsive, bottum-up ( #Paramore_2012 ) governance and the economic impact of pilgrimage.
+In this paper, I argue that the primary factors in the authorities' lenience toward pilgrimage is the Tokugawa regime's socially responsive, bottom-up ( #Paramore_2012 ) governance and the economic impact of pilgrimage.

 In addition, I argue this is because their purpose was not authoritarian, but to
 %%Studies of uncover the situation of pilgrimage; shikoku, Oyama. %%